TRecViT: A Recurrent Video Transformer: Architecture

 \subsection{Video block based on gated LRU}

-We use the gated LRU in a similar block structure as the one employed in~\cite{de2024griffinmixinggatedlinear}, see Figure~\ref{fig:ssmvit}b.
+We use the gated LRU in a similar block structure as the one employed in~\citep{de2024griffinmixinggatedlinear}, see Figure~\ref{fig:ssmvit}b.
 Given a 1D input (temporal tube), the block first applies a normalisation layer, then the signal is routed on two different paths.
 On the first one, it gets linearly projected to same dimensionality $d$ and then the \emph{GeLU} activation is applied.
-On the other path, the signal is also linearly projected to the same dimensionality $d$, then we apply a 1D convolution followed by the gated LRU described in equation~\eqref{eq:RG_LRU}.
+On the other path, the signal is also linearly projected to the same dimensionality $d$, then we apply a 1D convolution followed by the gated LRU described in \eqref{eq:RG_LRU}.
 The output of the LRU and the GeLU branch are element-wise multiplied and then linearly projected to the same dimension $d$.
-Note that, in line with~\cite{de2024griffinmixinggatedlinear}, we use a separable convolution, which allows mixing information only over time, not over channels.
-We sweep the width of the convolutional kernel and find that a window of 2 is enough compared to~\cite{de2024griffinmixinggatedlinear} which used 4.
-Also, different from ~\cite{de2024griffinmixinggatedlinear}, we do not use an MLP block after the LRU for feature mixing.
+Note that, in line with~\citep{de2024griffinmixinggatedlinear}, we use a separable convolution, which allows mixing information only over time, not over channels.
+We sweep the width of the convolutional kernel and find that a window of 4 gives the best results, similar to~\citep{de2024griffinmixinggatedlinear}.
+Different from ~\citep{de2024griffinmixinggatedlinear}, we do not use an MLP block after the LRU for feature mixing.
 We apply the MLP after the self-attention block, as done in ViT.

 Given the diagonal form of the recurrence, on device, the gated LRU computations are memory-bound, \ie the data transfer takes longer than the actual computations done on that data.
-Similar to~\cite{de2024griffinmixinggatedlinear} we use a specialised \emph{Pallas}~\cite{jax2018github} kernel that minimizes the number of bytes that need to be moved between HBM and VMEM (the Vector Processing Unit's cache).
+Similar to~\citep{de2024griffinmixinggatedlinear} we use a specialised \emph{Pallas}~\citep{jax2018github} kernel that minimizes the number of bytes that need to be moved between HBM and VMEM (the Vector Processing Unit's cache).
 The parameters added by the linear projections within the block, as well as the parameters of the convolution and the LRU, are learned.